PHSKC-APDE/HEAL_Parks_Analysis/2024/README.md

 Data are extracted directly from REDCap via API.

+This script requires the data and headers both be label format.

+**rawOrLabel=‘label’**

+and

+**rawOrLabelHeaders=‘label’**

+## Cleaning

+The program manager, Seth Schromen-Warren, provided corrections to data that failed QA (described below).
+These corrections included a list of observations requiring modification, and a list of observation that should be drooped from the data.
+This was based on their knowledge of the parks and study procesees.

 ## Disaggregation of pocket parks

-Pocket parks were analyzed as one park in this year’s data collection.
-Seth has provided a crosswalk for unpacking these into multiple parks.
+Pocket parks were classified as one park (with the target areas being the pocket parks) in this year’s data collection.
+Seth has provided a crosswalk for unpacking these into multiple parks for analysis.

 ## Transformation